 Our 10 medical programs are spread across eight hospital sites – Princess Margaret, Toronto General, Toronto Rehab’s five sites, Toronto Western – as well as our education programs through the Michener Institute of Education at UHN.
 Learn more about the services, programs and amenities offered at each location.

 Find out how to get to and around our nine locations — floor plans, parking, public transit, accessibility services, and shuttle information.

 Being touched by illness affects us in different ways.
 Many people want to give back to the community and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 The Newsroom is the source for media looking for information about UHN or trying to connect with one of our experts for an interview.
 It’s also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.

-Toronto, ON (December 2, 2014) – While survival rates of infants with congenital heart disease has climbed to as much as 90 per cent in recent decades – making it one of modern medicine's greatest success stories – the surveillance of these patients in an adult-care setting remains inconsistent, which was the catalyst for the creation of a new website spearheaded at the Peter Munk Cardiac Centre.
+Toronto (Dec.
+2, 2014) – While survival rates of infants with congenital heart disease has climbed to as much as 90 per cent in recent decades – making it one of modern medicine's greatest success stories – the surveillance of these patients in an adult-care setting remains inconsistent, which was the catalyst for the creation of a new website spearheaded at the Peter Munk Cardiac Centre.

 "Many congenital heart disease patients have lapses in care particularly once they enter adulthood," says Dr. Adrienne Kovacs, Clinical Psychologist, Peter Munk Cardiac Centre, who oversaw the website initiative.
 "Research shows that they are more likely to require a new diagnosis, or need urgent testing to make sure they are on the right medication or have the correct procedures.
 Through this website, these adult patients can access information that will guide them to ensure they receive optimal care while maintaining regular medical visits," she says.